dominikmn/one-million-posts/SETUP.md

 The Jupyter notebooks are pushed as `.py` files in the _python percentage script_ format (we like meaningful diffs).
 To get the actual notebook experience open them via jupyter with the [jupytext](https://github.com/mwouts/jupytext) plugin (gets installed as part of `make setup`).

+## Modeling scripts
+The modeling scripts are found in `./modeling`

-## MLflow
+### MLflow

-We use MLflow to track our models.
-Therefore, it needs to be set up to run scripts in `./modeling`:
+We use MLflow to track our model trainings.
+Therefore, it needs to be set up prior to running scripts in `./modeling`:

 1. The MLFLOW URI has to be added manually (not stored on git).
     * Either set it locally in the .mlflow_uri file (which has to be done only once and will create a local file where the uri is stored):